Skip to content

 Method 2: Using FFmpeg with subprocess

-We will import the subprocess module, define the input video file path and output audio file path, create the ffmpeg command-line list, pass both defined paths, and execute the subprocess.
+We will import the subprocess module, define the input video file path and output audio file path, create the ffmpeg command-line list, pass both defined paths to it, and execute the subprocess.

 Decision Tree Diagram